aabs/indinf-com/_posts/older/2010-03-10-programming-with-petri-nets.markdown

 The current automata models have worked out really well, yielding a massive dividend in reliability.
 That said, the way we used our DFAs is vulnerable to consistency errors without explicit protection.
 The vulnerability stems from our wish to factorise the state machines into orthogonal DFAs each modelling some independent aspect of the user’s session.
 We do it because it makes the state modeling more tractable.

 The issue with ‘factorising’ the state model is that having multiple _independent _DFAs increases the state space, allowing the system to legitimately assume invalid state combinations.
 We have a dozen state machines with an average of 8 states each.
-The total state space would be about $latex 8^{12}$ (about 69 billion) states.
+The total state space would be about $$ 8^{12}$$ (about 69 billion) states.
 Practically all of those states are invalid, and it’s the job of the supporting architecture to ensure that invalid states are avoided.
 Naturally, one avoids invalid state combinations by accurately choosing the correct result state even in the face of faulty communications, hardware, user input and programmer errors.
 That’s no mean feat at the best of times, but especially hard in a real time event driven system hosted on a widely distributed hardware platform.

 After a couple of years, we’ve pretty much done that, but we had no assistance from the state models themselves.
 I want an automata based model that will _inherently _prevent invalid states but still be comprehensible to the telephony domain experts who produce the state models.